 The Coppice is our psy-trance stage and is behind the Garden Bar down a slope.
 This slope is extremely steep and can be treacherous, especially in wet weather conditions.
 The audience area is enclosed by trees so the roots could potentially be a nuisance or a hazard.
 Tribe of Frog, who run this stage, are known for their exciting light displays and magical decorations, so if you would like to know more specifics about this, please don’t hesitate to get in contact for more information.

 Elephant’s Grave plays reggae by day and house by night.
 It is approximately a 2-3 minute walk from the Garden Stage and 1-2 minutes from Garden Bar.
-The nearest accessible toilets are approximately 3 minutes away.
+The nearest accessible toilets are within the marquee but they are up some small steps.
 This is the second furthest away stage from accessible camping.
 There is an extremely steep downhill slope which leads to the stage, which can be tiring to walk back up and could be difficult for those with mobility issues.
 This slope can be treacherous, especially in wet weather conditions.
 Please note that there are also some steps leading down to this area.
 The stage is a marquee roof with open sides which means the area stays relatively dry, but can be difficult to manoeuvre when busy.
 Please note that strobe lights can be used in this area.

 Wrong Directions cinema tent